Wolverine971/9takes/src/blog/enneagram/enneagram-stress-number.md

 	/>
 </div>

-We're going to talk about one of the most important aspects of the Enneagram: the stress number.
+<p class="firstLetter">We're going to talk about one of the most important aspects of the Enneagram: the stress number.</p>

 ## Understanding your place of comfort and stress